 But what's the difference, you ask?
-To get all the details on the newest semi-permanent brow solution, we tapped the woman behind Microfeathering, Kristie Streicher, who not only created the technique, she trademarked it.
-Here, everything you need to know from Streicher, herself.
+To get all the details on the newest semi-permanent brow solution, we tapped the woman behind microfeathering, Kristie Streicher, who not only created the technique, she trademarked it.
+Plus, extra precise inputs by dermatologist Shari Sperling and brow experts Dallas Trigg and Sonya Bottini.
+Here's everything you need to know about feathered eyebrows.

 Meet the Expert

-"When I first learned Microblading, I was actually quite turned off by how unnatural it looked.
+"When I first learned microblading, I was quite turned off by how unnatural it looked.
 I thought it looked much too over-filled and resembled a tattoo," says Streicher.
-"It wasn't until I started developing my own technique that I recognized the many variables that can affect the end result.
-She spent a year developing her technique on over 300 test models, using it to conservatively fill-in sparse growth, rather than recreate an entire brow.
+"It wasn't until I started developing my own technique that I recognized the many variables that can affect the result.
+She spent a year developing her technique on over 300 test models, using it to conservatively fill-in sparse growth rather than recreate an entire brow.
 She says, "Microfeathering is my trademarked and proprietary technique created to help give people their fullest, most natural-looking brow.
 I genuinely try to create hair-like strokes that resemble and mimic natural hair to fill in sparse areas."
 She describes the final look as "soft, natural and truly custom to the individual's face."

 How to Prepare for Microfeathering

-"I insist on working with one's natural brow shape and not a previously shaped brow," explains Streicher.
-All clients looking to receive Microfeathering with Streicher must begin with growth training, which can range anywhere from six to 12 months.
+Nowadays, it can vary from studio to studio, but all clients looking to receive microfeathering with Streicher must begin with growth training, which can range anywhere from six to 12 months.
 During training, she strategically tweezes every six to eight weeks, with no tweezing in between to evaluate and perfect your natural shape.
 She says, "Not working with the individual's natural hair growth pattern can detrimentally affect the outcome.
 My greatest fear is to take away the very thing that gives us a beautiful natural brow and individual character."

-To create the Microfeathered look, Streicher says, "Small incisions, or strokes, are made in the epidermis with a custom pigment designed to mimic the color of the client's brow hairs."
+To create the microfeathered look, Streicher says, "Small incisions, or strokes, are made in the epidermis with a custom pigment designed to mimic the color of the client's brow hairs."
 She adds, "We use iron oxide pigments as they are considered the safest semi-permanent pigments to use on skin.
 Over time, these pigments will fade as the body naturally absorbs it."

 Proceed with caution if you have oily skin.
 Streicher says, "The constant production of oil will cause the hair strokes to heal with a thicker, diffused look.
-Overall, the pigment may get rejected by oils in the skin or the end result will appear fuzzy, requiring frequent touch-ups."
+Overall, the pigment may get rejected by oils in the skin, or the result will appear fuzzy, requiring frequent touch-ups."
 On the other hand, if you have hypersensitive or thin, delicate skin, you might want to err on the side of caution as well.
-"Hypersensitive skin is usually translucent, with nearly invisible pores and often suffers from rosacea or dermatitis," explains Streicher.
+"Hypersensitive skin is usually translucent, with nearly invisible pores, and often suffers from rosacea or dermatitis," explains Streicher.
 "Generally, this skin type bleeds very easily and has a harder time healing, which causes the pigment to appear more ashy, blurred, and patchy."